 The French and Francophone Studies Program encourages students to study abroad in a French-speaking country for a few weeks during the summer after your first year, and then for one or two semesters as a junior.
 Brandeis students have enrolled in programs in France, Switzerland, Belgium, Senegal, Madagascar, Cameroon, and Morocco.
 This experience will help you practice your skills, strengthen your proficiency, and develop cultural awareness.

 Sample of Approved Programs

-- CIEE/ Language and Culture Program in Dakar - Dakar, Senegal
+- Development Studies and Internship in Dakar (MSID) - Dakar, Senegal

-- American Programs Abroad (APA)/ Paris - Paris, France
+- Academic Programs Abroad (APA) - Paris, France

 Visit the Brandeis Approved Programs List to review a comprehensive list of programs in French-speaking countries.
 Click on "Advanced Search" to filter options or search for unique program traits like internships or research.
 Additional programs might have acceptable coursework, but this list shows the primary locations where French courses may be available.